mlcommons/ck/docs/mlperf/inference/rnnt/README.md

 ```

-In the edge category, RetinaNet has Offline, SingleStream and MultiStream scenarios and in the datacenter category, it has Offline and Server scenarios.
+In the edge category, ResNet50 has Offline, SingleStream and MultiStream scenarios and in the datacenter category, it has Offline and Server scenarios.

 ## Run Commands
 Please follow the below readmes to run the command specific to a given implementation